Felix the Cat: Popularity and distribution

 Paramount Pictures distributed the earliest films from 1919 to 1921.
 Margaret J. Winkler distributed the shorts from 1922 to 1925, the year when Educational Pictures took over the distribution of the shorts.
 Sullivan promised them one new Felix short every two weeks.
 The combination of solid animation, skillful promotion, and widespread distribution brought Felix's popularity to new heights.

 References to alcoholism and Prohibition were also commonplace in many of the Felix shorts, particularly Felix Finds Out (1924), Whys and Other Whys (1927), and Felix Woos Whoopee (1930), to name a few.
-In Felix Dopes It Out (1924), Felix tries to help his hobo friend who is plagued with a red nose.
+In Felix Dopes It Out (1924), Felix tries to help a suicidal man who is plagued with a red nose.
 By the end of the short, the cat finds the cure for the condition: "Keep drinking, and it'll turn blue".

 Felix's great success also spawned a host of imitators.
 The appearances and personalities of other 1920s feline stars such as Julius of Walt Disney's Alice Comedies, Waffles of Paul Terry's Aesop's Film Fables, and especially Bill Nolan's 1925 adaptation of Krazy Kat (distributed by the eschewed Winkler) all seem to have been directly patterned after Felix.
 This influence also extended outside the United States, serving as inspiration for Suihō Tagawa in the creation of his character Norakuro, a dog with black fur.

 Felix's cartoons were also popular among critics.
 They have been cited as imaginative examples of surrealism in filmmaking.
 Felix has been said to represent a child's sense of wonder, creating the fantastic when it is not there, and taking it in stride when it is.
 His famous pace—hands behind his back, head down, deep in thought—became a trademark that has been analyzed by critics around the world.
 Felix's expressive tail, which could be a shovel one moment, an exclamation mark or pencil the next, serves to emphasize that anything can happen in his world.
 Aldous Huxley wrote that the Felix shorts proved that "[w]hat the cinema can do better than literature or the spoken drama is to be fantastic".